kimpham54/kimpham54-hugo/themes/after-dark/README.md

 ### Personalization

-After Dark uses [hack.css](http://hackcss.com/dark.html) to automatically style your markup, giving you instant access to flexbox grids, light and dark theme variants, and other pre-built components.
+After Dark uses [hack.css](https://hackcss.egoist.moe/dark.html) to automatically style your markup, giving you instant access to flexbox grids, light and dark theme variants, and other pre-built components.
 Use them while creating new [sections](#section-menu) leveraging [block templates](https://gohugo.io/templates/blocks).
 Additional personalization options listed below.

 #### Custom Styles

-To add your own theme styles or override existing CSS without having to change theme files do the following:
+Customize theme styles without forking using Hugo's inbuilt [Partial Templates](https://gohugo.io/templates/partials/).
+To get started:

-1. Create a `critical-custom.css` in your site's `layouts/partials` directory.
+1. Create a `critical-custom.css` in your site's `layouts/partials/head` directory.
+If the directory does not exist yet, simply create it.
-1. Add your custom styles inside the file.
+2. Add your custom styles inside the file.

 Example customization file: